 Hobart Lunch Cruise On Board The SV Rhona H Tall Ship

-Experience tall ship SV Rhona H; a 1942 Ketch vessel.
+Experience tall ship SV Rhona H; an historic 1942 Ketch-rigged vessel.
 Enjoy lunch as you see the best of Hobart from the decks of this historic boat.
 Sails are always set and you are welcome to assist the crew or sit back and relax.
+The lunch cruise usually sails to Bedlam Walls Caves and Shag Bay where you can see these amazing rock formations from the boat and hear some of the history of the area.
+All trips sail under the Tasman Bridge where you can see our depth sounder change as we cross the shipwrecked "Lake Illawara".

 Depart Sullivans Cove, Hobart and set sail as soon as the SV Rhona H is out the docks.
 Turn and head towards the Tasman Bridge, sail under the bridge and hear about the shipwrecked "Lake Illawara".
 Continue on towards Montagu Bay, Geilston Bay and Bedlam Walls.